18 of the Most Dangerous Foods on the Planet, According to Expert Food Scientists

 Shellfish

-Shrimp, crab, lobster, clams, mussels, oysters, and scallops are a double-threat to some people: Shellfish are one of the food allergens that most commonly lead to deadly anaphylaxis, and raw shellfish are also one of the most common causes of foodborne illnesses.
-Raw oysters, in particular, can be contaminated by Vibrio bacteria, which can cause gastrointestinal problems, bloodstream infections, skin blistering, and even death, according to the CDC.
-(The agency takes pains to point out that hot sauce, lemon juice, and alcohol do not kill bacteria, but proper cooking does.)
-Take a look at these foods you had no idea could give you food poisoning.
+Raw oysters, in particular, may be contaminated with Vibrio bacteria, which can cause gastrointestinal problems, bloodstream infections, skin blistering, and even death, according to the CDC.
+The agency emphasizes that hot sauce, lemon juice, and alcohol do not kill these bacteria, but proper cooking does.

 Star fruit, starfruit or star apple , Averrhoa carambola slice background